nodu/hype/README.md

 * Find a way to add is-open attributes on accordion headers inside ng-repeat, that way I can add click to open popup
 * And I would also be able to add change-icon directive.
 I beilieve this will be accomplished with something like cElement for directives...
 * Add compile attributes for each ng-repeat
+* So adding a attribute directive to a repeated accordion header is quite hard... can't solve